Now we’re going to talk about features versus benefits, but not like everyone else does.

 If they don’t know how good your benefits are, it’s probably because you’re not finding the right way to make sure they NOTICE.

 When you can position your benefits in the language and the venues that THEY care about, now they’re listening.
 And soon, they’re buying.

-Because your blogging can’t just be GOOD.
-Every blogger says their blog is good.
-You have to understand how the reader discovers that a particular blog is good for THEM.
+Because your writing can’t just be GOOD.
+Every writer says their stuff is good.
+You have to understand how the reader discovers that a particular piece of writing is good for THEM.